publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIII/ptIII/m__us_usc_t19_s1514.md

         (1) the Customs Service, in accordance with regulations issued by the Secretary, may deny preferential tariff treatment to entries of identical goods exported or produced by that person; and

-        (2) the advance notice requirement in subsection (e) of this section shall not apply to that person;
+        (2) the advance notice requirement in subsection (e) shall not apply to that person;

         until the person establishes to the satisfaction of the Customs Service that its representations are in conformity with [section 3332 of this title][/us/usc/t19/s3332].